radiodee1/pi-llm/README.md

 ## Docker for Windows
 Install the following:
 - WSL - Necessary for Docker.
 - pulseaudio - An installer package is called `pasetup.exe` from Patrick Gaskin at 'pgaskin.net'.
+Also you can install the package from WSL, and this is what I have been attempting.
+Maybe try `sudo apt install pulseaudio`.
 - git-for-windows
 - Docker Desktop Installer.exe - available for users in small organizations that make less than a certain amount.
 ```